To be the go-to resource on work-life balance for both companies and parents.

 We exist to provide proven success strategies, solid support tools, and serve as trusted resources to reengage professional women transitioning back to work from maternity leave.

 We aim to change culture and educate employers on the benefits of maternity coaching, flexible work arrangements, work life balance training, and culture changes with the intent to reduce turnover, increase employee engagement, and boost overall bottom line.

 We recognize that women have been declining in the workforce since 1999.
 We believe that mothers play an incredible role in growing the future generation and a vital role in today’s workforce.
 Yet we know many new working mothers feel overwhelmed balancing childcare and career.
 This does lead to great stress, inevitable burnout, and women not living up to true potential.
-We believe that dedicated focus to keep mothers working and motivated is needed and a true culture change for companies that want to keep top talent.
+We believe that it is crucial to have a dedicated focus to keep mothers working and motivated and that companies need to embrace true culture change fin order to keep top talent.

 A native Houstonian, Amy Landry, earned her Bachelor’s of Science in Hospitality Administration from Stephen F. Austin State University and attended graduate school at the University of Houston’s, Conrad Hilton College.
 Amy’s extensive work experience includes work at The Walt Disney World Company, Disney Cruise Lines, and Hilton Worldwide.
-While with Hilton, she was an integral instrument in developing service and leadership training for creation of a worldwide brand, The Waldorf Astoria Resorts and was the training brain behind the re-launch of the legendary Roosevelt Hotel in New Orleans.
+While with Hilton, she gain unique experience in developing service and leadership training for creation of a worldwide brand, The Waldorf Astoria Resorts and was the training brain behind the re-launch of the legendary Roosevelt Hotel in New Orleans.